As we continue to replace the Metro fleet with zero and low-emission buses, now is the time to update the look of our buses as well.

 How is the new livery funded?

-The new single look across all buses (other than the Orbiter) is being introduced by our bus operators, Go Bus, Red Bus and Ritchies, under the terms of their new contracts.
+The new single look across all buses (other than the Orbiter) is being introduced by our bus operators, Go Bus and Ritchies, under the terms of their new contracts.

-With the replacement of around 100 buses, or half our fleet, over the next two years, this is the appropriate time to update the livery.
+With upgrades and replacements of our fleet in progress, this is the appropriate time to update the livery.

 How was the livery design developed?